 - Change the way you walk.
 Ditch the perfect “heel” and instead, let him sniff.
 A lot!

-- Go on a “decompression walk” – grab a long line if your dog’s recall may need a bit of help 🙂 and go to an area where your dog has space to choose to follow whatever path smells the most interesting!
+- Go on a “decompression or wandering walk” – grab a long line if your dog’s recall may need a bit of help 🙂 and go to an area where your dog has space to choose to follow whatever path smells the most interesting!

 - Increase your dog’s mental enrichment by playing games and teaching tricks.